Children and Families that go Missing (Including Unborn Children)

 A Children's Services Trust Manager should seek assistance from the Department for Work and Pensions if the police have not already contacted them.

 If there is any suspicion that the child may be removed from UK jurisdiction, appropriate legal interventions should be considered and Legal Services consulted about options.
 It may also be appropriate to contact the International Child Abduction and Contact Unit (ICACU) or the Consular Directorate at the Foreign and Commonwealth Office, which may be able to follow up a case through their consular post in the country or countries concerned.
-See also Working with Foreign Authorities: Child Protection Cases and Care Orders Departmental advice for local authorities, social workers, service managers and children’s services lawyers July 2014.
+See also Cross-border Child Protection Cases: The 1996 Hague Convention.

 4. Follow-up Action by Doncaster Children's Services Trust